olgupila/STORM-AI-devkit-2025/docs/usage.md

 ```bash
 python evaluation.py --participant=participant.csv --ground_truth=ground_truth.csv --plot_object=12345
 ```
-This example assumes you have a `participant.csv` and `ground_truth.csv` in the expected directories, and you want to plot evaluation details for object ID `12345`.
+This example assumes you have `participant.csv` and `ground_truth.csv` files in the expected directories, and you want to plot evaluation details for object ID `12345`.
 If no arguments are provided, the evaluation will be run for the toy datasets.

 **Returns**
 The `score` function within the file returns the evaluation metrics as per the challenge guidelines (that is, the F2 and the RMSE).
 Additionally, the precision and recall are also returned, and, if the `plot_object` parameter is provided, it generates plots for that specific object ID to aid in understanding the evaluation.